mishelashala/zettelkasten/sources/Red Famine. Stalin's War on Ukraine.md

 ——. [[Investigation of the Ukrainian Famine, 1932–1933.
 Second Interim Report.
 Meetings and hearings of and before the Commission on the Ukraine Famine held in 1987. hearing]], San Francisco, California, 10 February 1987; hearing, Phoenix, Arizona, 13 February 1987; hearing and meeting, Washington, D.C., 30 April 1987; hearing, Philadelphia, Pennsylvania, 5 June 1987.
 Washington, D.C.: U.S. G.P.O.: For sale by the Supt. of Docs., U.S. G.P.O., 1988.

-——, James E. Mace, and Leonid Heretz.
-Investigation of the Ukrainian Famine, 1932–1933.
+——, James E. Mace, and Leonid Heretz. [[Investigation of the Ukrainian Famine, 1932–1933]].
 Oral history project of the Commission on the Ukraine Famine.
 Washington, D.C.: U.S. G.P.O., 1990.

-Veselova, O. M., and O. F. Nikiliev.
-Pam’iat’ narodu: Henotsyd v Ukraïni holodom 1932–1933 rokiv: svidchennia.
-2 vols.
+- Veselova, O. M., and O. F. Nikiliev. [[Pam’iat’ narodu.
+Henotsyd v Ukraïni holodom 1932–1933 rokiv. svidchennia.
+2 vols]].
 Kyiv: Vydavnychyi dim ‘Kalyta’, 2009.

-Woropay, Olexa.
-The Ninth Circle: In Commemoration of the Victims of the Famine of 1933.
+- Woropay, Olexa. [[The Ninth Circle.
+In Commemoration of the Victims of the Famine of 1933]].
 Cambridge, MA: Harvard Ukrainian Studies Fund, 1983.